MarcccHuuu/FlowLogProcessor/README.md

 Extracts the data and use Map to categorize them into different protocols and tags.

 Store the data in Map and then push into the output report file.

+## Edge Cases
+### 1. File or Folder Not Exist:
+will throw Exception and print out the error log
+### 2. Input File Not in the Right Format:
+- Log file doesn't have enough length for each entry, will print out error log
+- Lookup Table doesn't have enough length for each entry, will print out error log
+- If log doesn't match any lookUp record, will be tagged with `Untagged`

 ## Multi-threading Optimization